burlachenkok/exploring-python3/python3-note.md

 ## What is Object Orientated Programming (OOP)

 Object-Orientated-Programming requires some special way to organize code, but it does not force to have a `class` keyword in Language.
 Please check this Appendix if you're curious about what is OOP from a Computer Science point of view: [C++ Technical Note/Object Orientated Design
 ](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#object-orientated-design).

 # Philosophy of Python

-If you want to understand some hidden principles built-in Python language then after having a workable version of Python Interpreter read the output from the following command:
+If you want to understand some hidden principles built-in Python language then after having a workable version of Python Interpreter read the output from the following command, which Python developers have left ad Paschal egg:
 ```bash
 python -c "import this"
 ```
 This provides a point of view of the world from the point of view of Python.

 # If you arrived at Python from C++